laohana/laohana/README.md

 ### Hi there,
 I'm [laohana.tech][website] ✨

-#### I'm a Brazilian Designer & Developer that loves to create 💻🇧🇷
+#### Brazilian Designer & Front-End Developer that loves to create 💻🇧🇷

-🎓 I'm graduated in Internet Systems.
+🎓 I'm graduated in Internet Systems.<br/>
-👩🏼‍💻 Currently working as a Freelancer Graphic Designer and Front End Developer.
+👩🏼‍💻 Currently working as a Freelancer Graphic Designer and Front End Developer.<br/>
-✏️ I'm currently learning everything.
+✏️ I'm currently learning everything.<br/>
 👊🏼 In 2021 I want to contribute to open projects and find a great new job.

 ### Connect with me: